 Cloudflare vs CloudFront vs MaxCDN/StackPath: Comparison

-CDN market is definitely a competitive one and that's why you can easily get lost in tons of different Content Delivery Networks, offering the BEST services.
+The CDN market is definitely a competitive one and that's why you can easily get lost in tons of different Content Delivery Networks, offering the BEST services.
 So far we know that Cloudflare, CloudFront, and StackPath(MaxCDN) can stand out but which one can be considered the best and why?
-That's what we'll find out by looking at these service providers from various angles.

 |Storage & Bandwidth||CloudFront||MaxCDN|